-Updated March 17, 2020: The health of our BVU community is our top priority.
-As we continue to closely monitor the Coronavirus (COVID-19) outbreak, we will update this resource page with new and relevant information.
+Updated June 19, 2020: The health of our BVU community is our top priority.
+As we continue to closely monitor the COVID-19 outbreak, we will update this resource page with new and relevant information.

 For more detailed information regarding next steps for current and prospective students, please visit our University Resources page.